Saudi arabia Country Commercial Guide

 • Saudi Agricultural Development Fund (formerly known as Saudi Agricultural Bank): A public credit institution, specializing in providing finance for various agricultural activities in all regions of Saudi Arabia.
 Its mission is to assist in the development of the agricultural sector and the enhancement of its production efficiency by introducing up-to-date, state of the art, scientific and technical methods through soft interest-free loans to farmers to enable them secure industry prerequisites, such as machinery, irrigation pumps, agricultural equipment, livestock and poultry keeping and fish farming equipment.
 For more information, please visit the Saudi Agricultural Development Fund website.

 • Saudi Credit and Savings Bank (SCSB): Provides interest-free loans to small enterprises and employers to encourage them to run their own businesses independently.
-The bank operates twenty-six branches throughout Saudi Arabia and has executed over 2 million loans in Saudi Arabia.
+The bank operates twenty-six branches throughout Saudi Arabia and has executed over two million loans in Saudi Arabia.

 • The Islamic Corporation for Development of the Private Sector (ICD): The ICD is the private sector financing arm of the IsDB.
 Its work is much like that of the IFC and therefore it lends to the private sector to finance projects throughout Saudi Arabia.
 The ICD has a total capital of $5 billion.
 It finances private sector investment, mobilizes capital in the international financial markets, and provides advisory services to business and governments.
 ICD financing projects are selected on the basis of their contribution to economic development considering factors such as job creation, Islamic finance development, contribution to exports, and other development-oriented factors.
 For more information on ICD projects and structure, please visit the ICD website.